 Policy No. Tool Legal Effect Implementer E/F Policy Text Monitoring Policy G-6(1) E & O S МТО E/F In collaboration with the Ministry of the Environment, Conservation and Parks and in consultation with source protection authorities, design a sign to the appropriate provincial standards to identify the locations of wellhead protection areas and intake protection zones.
-G-6(5) G-6(2) E & O S МТО E/F Manufacture, install, and maintain the signs required by (1) along provincial highways within wellhead protection areas with a vulnerability score of 10 and/or within intake protection zones or a wellhead protection area E with a vulnerability score of 8 or higher.
-G-6(5) G-6(3) E & O MC Municipality E/F Purchase, install, and maintain the signs designed by the province in collaboration with the applicable source protection authorities.
-The signs should be placed where municipal roads are located within wellhead protection areas with a vulnerability score of 10 and/or intake protection zones or a wellhead protection area E with a vulnerability score of 8 or higher.
+G-6(5) G-6(2) E & O S МТО E/F Manufacture, install, and maintain the signs required by (1) along provincial highways within wellhead protection areas with a vulnerability score of 10 and/or within intake protection zones or a Wellhead Protection Area E with a vulnerability score of 8 or higher.
+G-6(5) G-6(3) E&O МС Municipality E/F Purchase, install, and maintain the signs designed by the province in collaboration with the applicable source protection authorities.
+Municipalities shall determine the location of the signs.
+Where feasible, the signs will be placed, at a minimum, where municipally maintained roads are located within wellhead protection areas with a vulnerability score of 10 and/or intake protection zones or a wellhead protection area E with a vulnerability score of 8 or higher.
 G-6(5) G-6(4) E & O МС Municipality E/F If similar signs are already in place, the sign identified in Policy G-6(3) will be used for all future replacement of the existing signs.
-N/A G-6(5) MON MC MTO Municipality E/F The municipality and the ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
+N/A G-6(5) MON МС MTO Municipality E/F The municipality and the ministry shall prepare, by February 1 each year, an annual summary of the actions it has taken to achieve the outcomes of the source protection plan policies and make that report available to the applicable Source Protection Authority.
 Recommended contents of the report include, but are not limited to: a) A summary of the measures taken to implement (1), (2), and / or (3) for the preceding calendar year.
-N/A
+N/A G-6(6) SA s Owner of Pipeline E/F Pipeline owners should post sufficient and visibly noticeable liquid hydrocarbon pipeline identification signage for pipelines located in wellhead or intake protection areas.
+In addition, 'do not anchor' signs should be posted when there is a submerged pipeline in the G-6(7)